I recently encountered professor Timothy Snyder of Yale on MSNBC and ordered his very short book “On Tyranny”.

 We talk a lot these days about fascism but it was Snyder in 2017, reacting to the then current threat, who provides twenty different things to do to oppose it.

 I now consider the most important work I did in my life was to stand out on the corner at the Central Market, weekends after weekends, and often at the ballpark passing out the current editions of NewsLanc.

 The Lancaster Convention Center and Marriott Hotel are monuments to when fascism came to Lancaster.
-I am not saying they should be torn down, but rather we should know how they came about, just as we know the original of Volkswagen, Mercedes and BMW.
+I am not saying they should be torn down, but rather we should know how they came about, just as we know the origins of Volkswagen, Mercedes and BMW.